famousj/the-little-hooner/hooner.md

   it makes sense, but this could probably be improved.
 There are two books to look into: Little MLer (since ML has types) and Little Typer (which is all about tpes).

+- Actually make some exercises at the end of chapters!
+It's easy enough to follow along with someone and assume you "get" it, only to struggle when you actually have to do something yourself.

+- Terms can be used as types, and I ought to mention this somewhere.

+- Scheme has seven primitives: `quote`, `atom`, `eq , `car`, `cdr`, `cons`, and `cond`.
+Hoon doesn't really have the concept of a "primitive".
+Ought to remove that term.